 The province of Puntarenas in Costa Rica is a hot spot for local and international travelers.
 The name Puntarenas in English means the sand point which is fitting as the province jets out into the Pacific Ocean and is populated with beaches.
 This province rests close to the Central Valley and is a short ride to the capital city of San Jose.
 At about 4,350 square miles (roughly two times the size of Delaware), Puntarenas is the largest province in the country, covering two-thirds of the country’s exposure to the Pacific Coast.

-Being on a peninsula, the province of Puntarenas has many beaches, inlets, islands and natural treasures for visitors to explore.
-Slowly developing in the area today is infrastructure to help support the growing tourism in Costa Rica.
+Being on a peninsula, the province of Puntarenas has many beaches, inlets, islands, and natural treasures for visitors to explore.
+Slowly developing in the area today is an infrastructure to help support the growing tourism in Costa Rica.
 This province has taken a while to catch up with the tourism trends but that is a part of the charm of this beautiful peninsula.
-Visitors today can find secluded beaches, conserved lands and hospitable company.
+Visitors today can find secluded beaches, conserved lands, and hospitable company.

 Places to Visit

 The main city in this province is the city and port of Puntarenas.
 Just about 13 ft. above sea level, this area has long been a place where Costa Ricans would travel to for vacation.
 The Europeans first settled in Puntarenas in 1519 by the explorer Hernán Ponce de León, who named the area Villa Bruselas.
 It took a while before Puntarenas’ Gulf of Nicoya was used as a port but when coffee production reached exportable volumes in the country in 1840, the port was opened.
 The area is now a hub for maritime transportation and has a large cruise ship port where you can catch a ferry to the islands and mangroves in the Puntarenas Estuary.